 - A day of learning and laughing with a community of other moms-to-be

-- Receive an in-depth handouts that cover everything we talk about in the workshop
+- In-depth handouts that cover everything we talk about in the workshop

-- Get our comprehensive list of safe and effective prenatal exercises
+- A comprehensive list of safe and effective prenatal exercises

-- Learn to start preparing for and maximizing your recovery well in advance
+- How to prepare for and maximizing your recovery well in advance

 Fellow Mom & Resident Pelvic Health Expert

 Hi!
 I’m Cheryl.
-I’m a pelvic floor physiotherapist with 25 years experience, a mom of 4, and I’ve recovered from two C-sections myself (among many other things!), so it’s safe to say that I know women’s pelvic health issues very well.
+I’m a pelvic health physiotherapist with 25 years of experience, a mom of 3 sons, and I’ve recovered from two C-sections myself (among many other things!), so it’s safe to say that I know people with pelvic health issues very well.
 I designed Healthy Pregnancy to give you the education and tools you need in order to feel strong and move with confidence during pregnancy and after giving birth.

 Frequently Asked Questions

 Q: I’m not in pain.
 Would I still benefit from this workshop?

 Yes!
 Pain is only one indicator of a problem, and some issues can be prevented or caught sooner by looking at symptoms other than pain.
 For example, bowel issues can be a window into a pelvic floor issue, but they don’t always involve pain.
 You definitely do not need to wait until you’re in pain to get support for your pelvic floor issues!